buildingSMART/IFC4.x-IF/tests/BC003_ALX2/readme.md

 | SAN1-PK155_G      | 1HYAamIkL25wQT3bwOCcoI | CHAMBRE-M1C   | 1.45x2.27x1.44   |
 | SAN1-PK-60_G      | 3d9251NuH44xk8yX6C83Nv | CHAMBRE-L5T   | 1.18x2.09x1.35   |

+- (RI-7) Stationing must be stored in the `IfcReferenr` associated `Pset_Stationing` property set.
+- (RI-61) The chambers geometry must be extruded from a rectangular 2D profile.
+- (RI-89) Each `IfcReferent` must link a `Pset_LinearReferencingMethod` property set with its `LRMType` set to `LRM_ABSOLUTE` and its `LRMName` set to `kilometre-point`.

 ### Informal criteria

 - Railway alignments presented in BC003_ALX2_Reference [BC003_ALX2_Reference](./Dataset/BC003_ALX2_Reference.ids) file shall be coincident with the ones presented in  [BC003_AL01_Reference](https://github.com/bSI-RailwayRoom/IFC4.x-IF/blob/3ac4acd3e4e8aeca250a98d59297a125319743a4/tests/BC003_AL01/Dataset/BC003_AL01_Reference.ifc) file ;
 - Alignments A1 to A7 have both start and end station inside inspection chamber objects;
-- Inspection chambers are represented as 3D solids with parallelepiped shape;
+- Inspection chambers are represented as 3D solids with parallelepiped shape (extruded from a rectangular 2D profile);

 ### Expected geometry